couchbaselabs/docs-ng/content/couchbase-sdk-python-1.2/appendix-release-notes.markdown

 * Fix hang in `txcouchbase` when connection is dropped.

-    A `write` event is delivered to libcouchbase when the connection is dropped, so that it can detect the connection has errored and close the socket.
-Previously this would manifest itself as infinitely hanging in the case of connection failures (or excessive timeouts) because events on the socket would no longer be delivered
+    A `write` event is delivered to libcouchbase when the connection is dropped, so that it can detect a connection error and close the socket.
+Previously this would manifest itself as infinitely hanging in the case of connection failures (or excessive timeouts) because events on the socket would no longer be delivered.

 * Correct erroneous conflation of `persist_to` and `replicate_to` in `set()` method.

-    This fixes a typo which resulted in the meanings of these two parameters to be inverted, such that `persist_to` would mean how many nodes to replicate to, and `replicate_to` would mean how many nodes the item should be persisted on.
-This issue is manifest in unexpected timeouts at times.
+    This fixes a typo that resulted in the meanings of these two parameters to be inverted, such that `persist_to` would mean how many nodes to replicate to, and `replicate_to` would mean how many nodes the item should be persisted on.
+This issue is manifest in unexpected timeouts.

     *Issues*: [PYCBC-228](http://couchbase.com/issues/browse/PYCBC-228)
         [PYCBC-242](http://couchbase.com/issues/browse/PYCBC-242)

-* Prevent application core dump when python exception is thrown in a user-defined transcoder
+* Prevent application core dump when a python exception is thrown in a user-defined transcoder.

-    Previously if an exception was thrown in a user defined `Transcoder` object (e.g. because conversion failed) this would not properly be caught by the library and would result in an application crash.
+    Previously if an exception was thrown in a user defined `Transcoder` object (for example, because conversion failed) this would not properly be caught by the library and would result in an application crash.
 This has been fixed and Python exceptions are now wrapped inside a `CouchbaseError` which is now propagated back to the application

     *Issues*: [PYCBC-232](http://couchbase.com/issues/browse/PYCBC-232)

-* Fix truncated row results and/or crashes when invoking other methods during iteration over a `View` object, or when using `include_docs`.
+* Fix truncated row results and crashes when invoking other methods during iteration over a `View` object, or when using `include_docs`.

-    This fixes an errnous assumption that the internal fetch method for the iterator (i.e. `_fetch()` was the only entry point in which new results would be returned.
-However if a `get()` or other Couchbase method was invoked then any pending socket data would also be delivered to the callback.
+    This fixes an erroneous assumption that the internal fetch method for the iterator (that is, `_fetch()`) was the only entry point in which new results would be returned.
+However if a `get()` or other Couchbase method was invoked, then any pending socket data would also be delivered to the callback.
 This has now been corrected to no longer assume that `_fetch()` is the only entry point.
     The library now relies on the completion callback from libcouchbase only.